Selecting the Best Optimizing System: Introduction

+We define a class of \textit{fixed-budget SBOS problems}.
+SBOS is different from standard R\& S because unbiased samples of a system’s performance are unavailable---each system involves an inner optimization that cannot be exactly solved with finite samples.
+Still, the OCBA method used in R\&S can be adapted.
+For example, in simulation optimization with $K$ systems, each requiring an optimal price $p_i^*\in[0,1]$, one can discretize each system into $M$ subsystems with different prices, turning the two-layer SBOS problem into a standard R\&S problem with $KM$ systems where OCBA applies.
+This ``break-down-and-then-OCBA'' approach faces two issues: (1) for continuous inner variables, a fixed $M$ may exclude the true optimizer, and dynamically scaling $M$ complicates design; (2) it ignores structural information of the inner optimization (e.g., convexity), reducing to grid search.
+We instead propose a sequential elimination method that avoids system break-down and overcomes these challenges, supported by extensive experiments comparing it to OCBA.

 Our work is also related to \cite*{fan2020distributionally}.
 They discuss the robust selection of the best system (RSB), where the probability distributions associated with each system are not exactly known but may come from a set consisting of a finite number of options.
 In \cite*{fan2020distributionally}, the best system is the one possessing the best worst-case performance.
-Both the RSB problems in \cite*{fan2020distributionally} and our SBOS problems have two layers of optimization, but they have distinct problem settings that address different needs of applications.
-Intuitively, their setting can be viewed as a max-min problem, while ours is a max-max problem.
-Another difference is that in our setting, the inner-layer optimization has a continuous decision variable, which corresponds to infinite number of options in the inner layer of maximization.
-This motivates the use of gradient-descent method to do the optimization search in the inner layer of our SBOS problems, different from the RSB problems.
-Further, \cite*{fan2020distributionally} considers a fixed-confidence setting and proves in their Section 4 asymptotic statistical validity.
-We consider a fixed-budget setting and proves exponential rate of decaying of PFS as the budget increases.
-The algorithm design is different between \cite*{fan2020distributionally} and our work: their work is based on the indifference zone-free sequential procedure in \cite*{fan2016indifference} focused on a fixed-precision setting, while ours is based on the ``Successive Rejects" algorithm introduced in \cite*{gabillon2011multi} focused on a fixed-budget setting.
-Both their work and our work share the spirit of integrating the inner-layer optimization and the outer-layer selection to enhance algorithm performance, but from a different perspective.
+The algorithm design is different: their work is based on the indifference zone-free sequential procedure in \cite*{fan2016indifference} focused on a fixed-precision setting, while ours is based on the ``Successive Rejects" algorithm introduced in \cite*{gabillon2011multi} focused on a fixed-budget setting.
+Both their work and our work share the spirit of integrating the inner-layer optimization and the outer-layer selection to enhance algorithm performance, but from a different perspective. \cite{wang2024selection} considered a related setting but with different goals compared to our work.